connctd/digitalstrom/README.md

 A complete documentation of the local API could be found [here](https://developer.digitalstrom.org/Architecture/v1.7/).

 # How to use

-## Web Access to digitalStrom could

-The access to the web API (ds.could) is not supported yet.

 ## Local access

 ### Create new account instance